Cinema of Iran: Early Persian cinema

 Cinema was only five years old when it came to Persia at the beginning of the 20th century.
 The first Persian filmmaker was Mirza Ebrahim Khan Akkas Bashi, the official photographer of Muzaffar al-Din Shah, the King of Persia from 1896–1907.
 After a visit to Paris in July 1900, Akkas Bashi obtained a camera and filmed the Shah's visit to Europe upon the Shah's orders.
 He is said to have filmed the Shah's private and religious ceremonies, but no copies of such films exist today.
 A few years after Akkas Bashi started photography, Khan Baba Motazedi, another pioneer in Iranian motion picture photography emerged.
 He shot a considerable amount of newsreel footage during the reign of Qajar to the Pahlavi dynasty.

 The first public screening took place in Tehran in 1904, presented by Mirza Ebrahim Khan Sahaf Bashi.
 He arranged the screening in the back of his antique shop.
 In 1905, Sahaf Bashi opened the first movie theater in Cheragh Gaz Avenue in the national capital.

-In 1909, with fall of the Mohammad Ali Shah Qajar heir of Mozaffar ad-Din Shah Qajar and the success of the constitutionalists, Russi Khan lost his support.
+In 1909, with fall of the Mohammad Ali Shah Qajar heir of Mozaffar ad-Din Shah Qajar and the success of the constitutionalists, Mehdi Rusi Khan Ivanov lost his support.
 Consequently, his film theatre and photography studios were destroyed by the public.
 Soon after, other cinema theatres in Tehran closed down.
 Movie theatres sprang up again in 1912 with the help of Ardeshir Khan, an Armenian-Iranian.

 In 1904, Mirza Ebrahim Khan Sahhafbashi opened the first movie theater in Tehran.
 The cinematographic camera was introduced to Iran in 1929, as yet another tool of modernization.
-After Mirza Ebrahim Khan, several others like Russi Khan, Ardeshir Khan, and Ali Vakili tried to establish new movie theaters in Tehran.
+After Mirza Ebrahim Khan, several others like Rusi Khan, Ardeshir Khan, and Ali Vakili tried to establish new movie theaters in Tehran.
 Until the early 1930s, there were little more than 15 theatres in Tehran and 11 in other provinces.
 In 1925, Ovanes Ohanian, decided to establish the first film school in Iran.
 Within five years he managed to run the first session of the school under the name "Parvareshgahe Artistiye Cinema".